wamp-proto/wamp-proto/spec/advanced.md

 **WAMP-over-RawSocket** is an (alternative) transport for WAMP that uses length-prefixed, binary messages - a message framing different from WebSocket.

-Compared to WAMP-over-WebSocket, WAMP-over-RawSocket is *simple to implement*, since there is no need to implement the WebSocket protocol which has some features that make it non-trivial (like a full HTTP-based opening handshake, message fragmentation, masking and variable length integers).
+Compared to WAMP-over-WebSocket, WAMP-over-RawSocket is simple to implement, since there is no need to implement the WebSocket protocol which has some features that make it non-trivial (like a full HTTP-based opening handshake, message fragmentation, masking and variable length integers).

-WAMP-over-RawSocket has even lower overhead than WebSocket and is expected to allow implementations in microcontrollers in under 2KB RAM.
+WAMP-over-RawSocket has even lower overhead than WebSocket, which can be desirable in particular when running on local connections like loopback TCP or Unix domain sockets.
+It is also expected to allow implementations in microcontrollers in under 2KB RAM.

 WAMP-over-RawSocket can run over TCP, TLS, Unix domain sockets or any realiable streaming underlying transport.
-When run over TLS on a (misused) standard Web port (443), it is also able to traverse most locked down networking environments (unless Man-in-the-Middle TLS intercepting proxies are in use).
+When run over TLS on a (misused) standard Web port (443), it is also able to traverse most locked down networking environments such as enterprise or mobile networks (unless man-in-the-middle TLS intercepting proxies are in use).

 However, WAMP-over-RawSocket cannot be used with Web browser clients, since browsers don't allow raw TCP connections.
 Browser extensions would do, but those need to be installed in a browser.
-Currently, WAMP-over-RawSocket also does not support transport-level compression, as WebSocket does provide (`permessage-deflate` WebSocket extension).
+WAMP-over-RawSocket also (currently) does not support transport-level compression as WebSocket does provide (`permessage-deflate` WebSocket extension).

 #### Endianess